evanbattaglia/tabry/README.md

 * Easily create your own CLIs which have tab completion and usage information built-in

-Tabry is target towards "subcommand" or "git-style" CLIs.
+Tabry is targeted towards "subcommand" or "git-style" CLIs.

 # Making a config
 The first step in using tabry is to create a tabry configuration file.